 Couples Who Click, Click with Their Perfect Officiant Most couples, when they reach out to an officiant on findaJP, only contact one.
 They read through the profiles until they feel a connection with a JP or notary.
 And then they send them a note or make a call.
 We know this because when couples use the findaJP contact form, a copy is sent to JPus.
 Here is a sampling of recent messages.
-Note how they feel a connection to the JP before reaching out: "I found you through this website and see you have a great background of yourself and . . .
+Note how they feel a connection to the JP before reaching out: "I read your testimonials and I would love to have you be the JOP for my . . .

 AVOID SPAM We know you don’t want to ever miss an email from a couple who is considering choosing you to be their Justice of the Peace, and neither do we.
 But SPAM and JUNK filters can sometimes make this a bit a tricky.
 Here at JPus we are constantly working to improve the likelihood that couples will see your profile and reducing the risk of lost contacts.
 But we cannot do it alone.
 Adding [email protected] and [email protected] as safe senders helps ensure contacts go where they belong, Your inbox!
 RECEIVE IMPORTANT EMAIL FROM FINDAJP.COM AND JPUS.ORG When a prospect fills . . .